perezsamantha/dwts-app/docs/overview/overview.md

 ## Activity

-The activity page shows the 25 most recent likes from fans along with yesterday's daily dance and its resulting average score.
+The activity page shows the 25 most recent scores and 25 most recent likes from fans along with yesterday's daily dance and its resulting average score.

 ![Activity Page Gif](/dwts-app/visuals/activity.gif)